Find Affordable College Courses

 95% Women

-The 15th most popular school in the country for family, consumer and human sciences majors who are seeking their master's degree is University of La Verne.
+The 15th most popular school in the country for family, consumer & human sciences majors who are seeking their master's degree is University of La Verne.
 Roughly 6,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $44,700 per year, while in-state graduate students, on average, pay $14,340 per year.
-During the 2020-2021 academic year, 39 people received their master's degree in family, consumer and human sciences from ULV.
-Around 59% of these students were from an underrepresented racial-ethnic group, and 95% were women.
+The average in-state tuition for full-time undergraduates is $48,300 per year, while in-state graduate students, on average, pay $15,610 per year.
+During the most recent year for which we have data, 39 people received their master's degree in family, consumer & human sciences from ULV.
+About 95% of this group were women, and 74% were students from an underrepresented racial-ethnic group.
+University of La Verne family, consumer & human sciences graduates who receive their master's degree go on to jobs earning a median salary of $49,604.

 #15